Neural Operator Learning for Long-Time Integration in Dynamical Systems with Recurrent Neural Networks: Recurrent networks with neural operators

 \section{Recurrent networks with neural operators}

-The proposed architecture consists of a deep neural operator followed by a RNN and a feed-forward layer which brings the output back to the dimension of the solution.
-In this work, we have considered the two most studied neural operators: the deep operator network (DeepONet) and the Fourier neural operator (FNO), combined with one of the three most successful RNNs: the traditional recurrent neural network (non-gated), long short term memory (LSTM), and gated recurrent units (GRU).
-The architecture is set up such that the outputs of the neural operator are fed as inputs of the RNN.
+We have considered the two most studied neural operators: the deep operator network (DeepONet) and the Fourier neural operator (FNO), combined with one of the three most successful recurrent neural network: the traditional RNN (non-gated), LSTM, and GRU.
+The full architecture is set up such that the outputs of the neural operator are fed as inputs to the RNN.
 The neural operator learns the solution operator, while the RNN processes the outputs of the neural operator as temporal sequences.
-A schematic representation of the proposed approach is shown in \autoref{fig:proposed_architecture}.
+A schematic representation of the approach is shown in \autoref{fig:proposed_architecture}.

 The aim of the neural operator is to learn the mapping between two infinite-dimensional functional spaces, where we learn the evolution of a dynamical system from a given initial condition.
 Such operator mapping can be represented as: